reFraw/TAEBSM/README.md

 3) Linear registration of the images via FLIRT.
 4) Extraction of the anatomical views and reduction of the background portion.

+Registration is carried out on the standard MNI152 space.

 ## 2. Dependencies

 ## 3. Usage